EFX Orientations of Multigraphs: EFX Orientations

-Since neither $i$ nor $j$ envies the other, we can additionally let $\pi$ orient any self-loops at $i, j$ toward $i, j$, respectively, without causing envy, completing the construction of $\pi$.
+Thus, $i$ and $j$ do not envy each other.
+It follows that $\pi$ can additionally orient any self-loops at $i, j$ toward $i, j$, respectively, without causing envy.

-Our construction relies on Theorem~\ref{thm:2agents} to find an EFX allocation between two agents in polynomial time.
-Thus, $\pi$ can be constructed in polynomial time. \end{proof}
+Our construction relies on Theorem~\ref{thm:2vertices} to find an EFX allocation between two vertices in polynomial time, so $\pi$ can be found in polynomial time. \end{proof}

-Armed with the above lemmas, we are now able to construct an almost-complete EF orientation $\pi^G$ of $G$ such all heavy edges are oriented and the set of unoriented edges is a matching in $G$.
-Recall that a {\em matching} in a multigraph $G$ is a set of edges $M$ such that each vertex of $G$ appears as an endvertex of an edge of $M$ at most once.
+Using the above, we can construct an EF orientation $\pi^G$ of $G$ in which all heavy edges are oriented and the set of unoriented edges is a matching in $G$.
+Recall that a {\em matching} in $G$ is a set of edges $M$ such that each vertex of $G$ appears as an endpoint of an edge of $M$ at most once.

-We first separate out a special case in which every heavy component of $G$ is of type 3 (i.e. trivial).
-In this case, for each good and each agent, the good has one of two possible utilities (namely, $\beta$ or zero) to the agent depending on if they are incident.
-In the case where $\beta = 0$, any orientation is EFX.
-In the case where $\beta > 0$, we defer to Garg and Murhekar~\cite{garg2023computing}, who showed that for instances of this type, an EFX+PO allocation exists and can be constructed in polynomial time.
-Since a PO allocation of a multigraph whose edges have positive weight is necessarily an orientation, the result due to Garg and Murhekar can be stated as follows.

-\begin{theorem}\cite{garg2023computing} Let $G$ be a bi-valued symmetric multigraph.
-If every heavy component of $G$ is trivial, then $G$ admits an EFX orientation that can be constructed in polynomial time. \end{theorem}

-We now consider the remaining case in which at least one heavy component of $G$ is non-trivial.

 \begin{lemma} Let $G$ be a bi-valued symmetric multigraph containing a non-trivial heavy component.
-If $G$ does not contain a heavy component whose heavy edges induce a non-trivial odd multitree, then there exists a (possibly partial) EF orientation $\pi^G$ of $G$ such that all heavy edges are oriented, the set of unoriented edges is a matching $M$ in $G$, and $\pi^G$ is PEF between all pairs of vertices with an unoriented edge in between.
-Moreover, $\pi^G$ can be constructed in polynomial time. \end{lemma} \begin{proof} Each heavy component $K$ of $G$ is of one of types 1--3.
-There is at least one heavy component of type 1 or 2 because $G$ contains a non-trivial heavy component.
+If $G$ does not contain a heavy component whose heavy edges induce an NTOM, then there is a (possibly partial) EF orientation $\pi^G$ of $G$ such that \begin{enumerate} \item all heavy edges are oriented; \item the set of unoriented edges is a matching $M$ in $G$; and \item $\pi^G$ is PEF between all pairs of vertices with an unoriented edge in between. \end{enumerate} Moreover, $\pi^G$ can be found in polynomial time. \end{lemma} \begin{proof} At least one heavy component of $G$ is of type 1 or 2.
+For each type 1 heavy component $K$, Lemma~\ref{lemma:non-odd-multitree} implies there exists a (possibly partial) EF orientation $\pi^K$ of $K$ and two vertices $v \neq w$ in $K$ such that (1) for each vertex $i \in K$, we have $u_i(\pi^K_i) \geq \alpha$; (2) all edges between $v$ and $w$ are oriented except possibly one light edge; (3) $\pi^K$ is PEF between $v$ and $w$; and (4) at most one edge is oriented between each pair of vertices, other than the pair $v, w$.